The Employment Effects of Noncompete Contracts: Job Retention versus Job Creation

 Publication

-Revise & resubmit, Labour Economics
+Revise & resubmit at Labour Economics